AdobeDocs/commerce-php/src/pages/developer/components/message-queues/configuration.md

 *  If the consumer in `queue_consumer.xml` does not have a `consumerInstance` defined, then the system uses the default consumer: `Magento\Framework\MessageQueue\Consumer`.
 In this case, if the `<consumer>` element contains the `handler` attribute, then it will be used, and the `<handler>` element in `communication.xml` will be ignored.
 *  If the consumer in `queue_consumer.xml` has a `consumerInstance` defined, then the specific consumer implementation defines how the `handler` is used.

-Magento provides these consumers out-of-the-box:
+The application provides these consumers out-of-the-box:

 | Class name        | Handler in `communication.xml` will be executed? | Handler in `queue_consumer.xml` will be executed? |
 | ---------------- | ----------- | ---------- |